Essential Guide To Fish Antibiotics for Humans

 For example, there are strict regulations about how human antibiotics must be packaged, stored, and shipped.
 In an extreme case, the fish antibiotics you buy could be contaminated with protozoan or microbes.
 However, a more likely scenario is that poor storage conditions could have caused the antibiotics to deteriorate and lose effectiveness.

-You are taking a risk whenever you buy fish antibiotics for human use.
-You can’t be 100% sure that the antibiotics are safe to use.
+Whenever you buy fish antibiotics for human use, you are taking a risk.
+You can’t be 100% sure the antibiotics are safe.

 What Does “USP Standard” Mean?

-Some sellers try to install confidence in the buyers by slapping labels on their products.
+Some sellers try to instill confidence in the buyers by slapping labels on their products.
 One of the most common is “Made According to USP Standards.”

 The United States Pharmacopeial Convention (USP) is a nonprofit organization that sets medication standards.
 These standards are used in over 140 countries.
 Any human drug sold in the United States must meet USP standards.